 The minimum requirement for the one-space-jump to be better than a large monkey jump is 2 threats.
 When sente is worth nothing, the smallest threat sizes that work are 15 and 11.
 The maximum gain Black can get by choosing a large monkey jump is 2 points.

 In summary: With this formation in a real situation, it will be very unlikely for an one-space-jump to be superior to a large monkey jump.
 The maximum advantage Black can get is only 2 points, and to realise this he must have 2 more large threats than White, and risk fighting a difficult ko.
-Also, the best defence against a large monkey jump into this formation is very poorly known, and Black is likely to get 2 more points than he should do, which would neutralise any advantage he might get from an one-space-jump.
+On the other hand, the best defence against a large monkey jump into this formation is very poorly known, and Black may well get 2 more points than he should do, which would neutralise any advantage he might get from an one-space-jump.